vaishakp/vaishakp.github.io/README.md

 7. Statically linked applications used to be marginally faster than dynamically lined ones, since there is no overhead time in looking up for the libraries at run time.
 However, this difference is now very negligible.
 8. Statically linking is also faster because of better opportunities for optimization due to the monolithic nature.
 However, link-time optimization has almost made this moot.
 9. Compiling shared libraries without ` PIC` usually does not end well.
-10. A PIE is fully made of PIC supported code.
+10. A PIE is fully made of PIC-supported code.
+11. Dynamic linking can be enabled in SpEC by setting the env variable `DYNAMIC_LINKING=true` (recommended).
+This will pass the PIC/PIE flags to the compiler.

 ### Possible issues with FMA
 `FMA` itself is [IEEE 754](https://ieeexplore.ieee.org/document/8766229) compliant and leads to performance and accuracy gains.
 However, some isolated examples or math expressions exist, which should be trivially zero, that lead to anomalous loss of accuracy, typically at the level of 1e-7 for single and 1e-14 for double precision operations due to representation errors.
 E.g. consider